Prepare and backup your databases on the old server.

 Note: Do not backup the sample account.

-Start Treasury Software at the new location (At this point you should already be migrated to SQL) and enter into the sample account.
+At this point you should already be migrated to SQL.
+Enter into the Sample account.
 From the main menu select 'File' > 'Restore' and point to the backup file.

 Click Restore to complete the process.
 Repeat for each account.
 If prompted, allow Treasury Software to update the database.
 Lastly, you will need to select from the main menu 'File' > 'Open Account' and complete the wizard to import the account(s) into your list of accounts.